 One of the easiest ways to get a massive list of spun comments is taking comments from similar sites in your niche and spinning those.
 Scrapebox has a feature available that allows you to grab comments from your harvested URLs.

 Click on the ‘Grab/Check’ button, then ‘grab comments from harvested URL List’.
 This will tell you what platform each site is using and how many comments it’s managed to scrape.
 Once it’s finished save your list as a text file.

 Now you need to use a spinner for all of your comments.
-You can get article spinners out there from $50 a year to $50 a month.
+You can get article spinners out there from $50 a year.
 For comment spinning you don’t have to spend a fortune on one of these tools.
 One I would recommend thebestspinner.com.
 This will cost you $47 a year and is great for comment spinning.